All Episodes

 We have a lot going on.

-I'm very worried about the Delta variant.
+I'm very worried about the Delta variant, and so should you be.

-and my resignation will be effective in 14 days uh here is what i i think tipped the balance in all of this it was it was a powerful interview I had to go over to the mansion to help the governor with a state of the state speech.
+I had to go over to the mansion to help the governor with a state of the state speech.

-And while I was upstairs in the office, the governor said, Why don't you take a selfie?
+I did my final edit, and while I was upstairs in the office, the governor said, Why don't you take a selfie?

-So his suggestion you said.
+So his suggestion is with your phone?

 With my phone.

-I then felt while taking the selfie, his hand go down my back onto my butt, and he started rubbing it.
+I then felt, while taking the selfie, his hand go down my back onto my butt, and he started rubbing it.

-Not sliding it, not you know, quickly brushing over it, rubbing my butt.
+Not sliding it, not, you know, quickly brushing over it, rubbing my butt.

-And did you ask him, What are you doing?
+And did you ask him, what are you doing?

-Well, this was while I was taking the selfie, I became so nervous that my hands were clearly shaking, and a lot of the photos that I was snapping were completely blurry.
+I became so nervous that my hands were clearly shaking, and a lot of the photos that I was snapping were completely blurry.

-I showed him them, and he said, Oh, you know, those aren't, you know, those aren't good.
+I showed him them and he said, oh, you know, those aren't, you know, those aren't good.

-And he said, Why don't we go sit on the couch?
+And he said, why don't we go sit on the couch?

 And we can take a better one.

-So you said on the couch.
+So you sat on the couch?

-Um, I sat on the couch because I thought to myself, okay, I don't think on the couch that he would have a way to just do what he just did.
+I sat on the couch because I thought to myself, okay, I don't think on the couch that he would have a way to just do what he just did.

-So I felt safer, actually, on the couch.
+So I felt safer actually on the couch.

-And in the photo, you know, I had my arm wrapped around his shoulder.
+And in the photo, you know, I had my arm wrapped around his shoulder, you know, almost as if, you know, we were taking a picture with a buddy.

 And that is the one that has been blurred out that has been now released to the public.

-Now that's the second woman that's come on the record.
+Now, that's the second woman that's come on the record.

 That's Brittany Camiso.